Jiří Janeček

-Jiří Janeček (born December 29, 1973) is a Czech politician, founder and former leader of the Civic Conservative Party (OKS).
+Jiří Janeček (born December 29, 1973) is a Czech politician and entrepreneur.
+He was the founder and leader of the Civic Conservative Party (OKS).
 He was also a former member of the Chamber of Deputies of the parliament of the Czech Republic in the capital Prague from 2008 to 2010.
 He is also the leader and founder of the Chcípl PES movement.
-Known for being against measures against the covid-19 pandemic.
+Known for being against measures against the COVID-19 pandemic.

-He supports the Russian invasion of Ukraine, in which he, using the Chcípl PES Facebook page, criticized Czech Prime Minister Petr Fiala, calling him a "useful idiot" of the United States for helping Ukraine.
-He said that "Putin is not crazy, but if there is genocide in the breakaway republics, he will have no choice but to intervene.
-Sending bullets at construction sites is an act of war that knows no analogues."

-Biography

-Business Life
+Business career

-Before politics, he was a businessman, he was once managing director and partner of the company J+J spol. s ro (1993-2003) and in the company EUROGURMAN (2001-2005).
-In 2009, he participated in the Rallye Dakar race, taking 41st place.
+Before politics, he was a businessman, he was once managing director and partner of the company J+J spol. s ro (1993–2003) and in the company EUROGURMAN (2001–2005).

 He went into debt in 2019 on his daughters' apartments, then stopped.
-He also claimed that measures against the Covid-19 pandemic have destroyed his successful business.
+He also claimed that measures against the COVID-19 pandemic have destroyed his successful business.
 He currently owns the Malý Janek brewery.

-Political life
+Political career

-Before he was a member of the Young Social Democrats, then he went to the Civic Democratic Party(ODS) between, being president of ODS Prague 11 in 2004, claiming to never be afraid of “the cries of the left” and to present “non-populist solutions and proposals”.
+Before he was a member of the Young Social Democrats, then he went to the Civic Democratic Party (ODS) between, being president of ODS Prague 11 in 2004, claiming to never be afraid of “the cries of the left” and to present “non-populist solutions and proposals”.
 He was also vice president of the ODS in Prague in 2005.
 He was a councilor of the Prague City Council between 2006 and 2010, being elected in both municipal elections.
 He became a member of the Chamber of Deputies of the Czech Republic's parliament in 2008, after the resignation of Tomáš Kladívko, in which he was involved in the defense and security committees, and in the subcommittees of municipal police and intelligence.
 In 2010, he ran in the elections for the capital of Prague, coming in 5th place, in which he stated that "...If he fails in Prague, he will suffer a great defeat at the national level...".